Shamo Dam

 Shamo dam (from سَّد شمو, in سد شمو also known as Sad Shamo, is a dam in Kukherd, southwestern Kukherd District, Hormozgan Province, Iran.

 Geology

 The Shamo Valley basin is located in the southern part of Nakh Mountain, and southern Drakhi mountain is a beg Mount from Kukherd District, Kukherd, in (Bastak County, Hormozgan Province.
 It was established in 1986 in the southern Nakh mountains, in the northern area of Kukherd, located in the valley of Shamo.

+watershed

+The catchment area of this dam is Shamu Valley.
+This large and long valley, approximately 25 to 30 kilometers long, starts from the "North of Kukherd" and runs along the mountain slopes and passes through the "Drazu" region and then flows into the Mehran River.